Compressing Over-the-Counter Markets: Portfolio Compression

-In realistic settings, designing a compression operator also includes factors such as individual preferences or regulatory restrictions.
-For instance, at the individual level, market participants might not be willing to compress certain trades; at the regulatory level, policy makers might refuse that new trades be created between specific counterparties in the market.
-We call these additional constraints \textit{compression tolerances}, as they define the extent to which modifications can be applied to the set of portfolios during the compression exercise both in terms of change in currently existing contracts and creation of new ones with new counterparties.
-Compression tolerances thus determine the degrees of freedom for a compression operation to take place.

-Formally, compression tolerances form a set of constraints at the bilateral level of each potential edge in the networked market.
+The full design of a compression operator includes individual portfolio preferences and potential regulatory restrictions.
+For instance, market participants may be unwilling to compress some specific bilateral positions; policy-makers may prevent specific obligations from being created between some counterparties in the market.
+These multiple channels lead to several constraints on each potential bilateral pair of participants.
+As a result, for each possible obligation ($i,j$), we extract the most binding constraints.
+We refer to this selected set of constraints as \textit{compression tolerances}.
+Together, they limit the extent to which modifications can be brought to the original set of portfolios during the compression exercise.
+Formally, compression tolerances form a set of bilateral limits in the following way